-The Company leases airplanes from companies partially owned by Mr. Michael J. Brown, Euronet's Chief Executive Officer, President and Chairman of the Board of Directors.
-The airplanes are leased for business use on a per flight hour basis at competitive commercial rates with no minimum usage requirement.
-Euronet incurred expenses of \$0.4 million, \$0.3 million and \$0.3 million during the years ended December 31, 2017, 2016 and 2015, respectively, for the use of these airplanes.
+The Company leases an airplane from a company partially owned by Mr. Michael J. Brown, Euronet's Chief Executive Officer, President and Chairman of the Board of Directors.
+The airplane is leased for business use on a per flight hour basis at competitive commercial rates with no minimum usage requirement.
+Euronet incurred expenses of \$0.3 million, \$0.4 million and \$0.3 million during the years ended December 31, 2018, 2017 and 2016, respectively, for the use of this airplane.

 In June 2014, the Company signed an ATM operating agreement with Rontec Ltd., a U.K. company in which Gerald Ronson holds a majority of the shares.
 Mr. Ronson is the father-in-law of Paul Althasen, one of the Company's directors.
 This is a commercial agreement under which the Company leases ATM sites from Rontec Ltd. at rates which it considers to be competitive commercial rates.
-The Company paid \$49 thousand, \$106 thousand and \$124 thousand under this agreement in each of 2017, 2016 and 2015, respectively.
+The Company paid \$38 thousand, \$49 thousand and \$106 thousand under this agreement in each of 2018, 2017 and 2016, respectively.